Nick Margevicius sharp again, but Mariners’ bats quiet in a 3-2 loss to Angels

 NOTES

 - The Mariners’ beleaguered bullpen has been hit with another injury.
-Right-hander Matt Magill was placed on the 10-day injured list Friday because of a right shoulder strain, making him the eighth Mariners reliever on the IL.
+Right-hander Matt Magill was placed on the 10-day injured list Friday because of a right-shoulder strain, making him the eighth Mariners reliever on the IL.
 Right-hander Zac Grotz was called up from the alternate training site to take Magill’s spot.

 Editor’s note: The Times declined to send reporter Adam Jude to Anaheim, California, for this game because of COVID-19 safety concerns.